 Emile is also inducted in the International Boxing Hall of Fame, Emile Griffith is also the Vice President of The Humanitarians of The World Inc, and also served as an honorary Sports Ambassador For H.A.D.
 Org for the past 15 years, and has done Humanitarian work throughout the world.
-Emile passed away at age 75 in 2013, his son Luis will be on hand to present The HOTWINC Emile Griffith Sports Humanitarian Medal at the Annual Gala.
+Emile passed away at age 75 in 2013, his son Luis will be on hand to present The HOTWINC Emile Griffith Sports Hall of Fame Medal at the Annual Gala's.

 Named for Al Lewis the entertainer and public advocate, this medal will be presented to an individual who has worked as an advocate or entertainer in the humanitarian field.